Bluetooth-Devices/xiaomi-ble/CONTRIBUTING.md

 ### Write Documentation

-INKBIRD BLE could always use more documentation, whether as part of the official INKBIRD BLE docs, in docstrings, or even on the web in blog posts, articles, and such.
+XIAOMI BLE could always use more documentation, whether as part of the official XIAOMI BLE docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback